cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## A. One miner receives GraphSync request from a relay.
 Miner does not know which peer requesting them, because the relay shields the peers.
-Two types of requests: "chainIDContractResultStateRoot" or null.
+Two types of requests: "ContractResultStateRoot[]" or null.
 -  Receive the `ChainID` from a graphRelaySync call
 -  If `ChainID` exist in myChainsMap, return myContractResultStateRoot[`ChainID`] and blocks according to selector; else response null